lcongiu/lucacongiu/_pages/about.md

 What I do
 --------
-My research is in Behavioral and Experimental Economics, Behavioral Public Policy, and Economic Psychology.
-I apply insights from the social and behavioral sciences to investigate people's behavior and suggest policies to steer it in virtuous directions.
-My latest strand of research focuses on investigating how one's (economic) behavior is affected by image concerns and personality traits.
+My research is in Behavioral and Experimental Economics, and focuses on the design of choice architecture.
+Specifically, I study framing effects stemming from verbal vs. non-verbal aspects of the choice architecture and explore their implications for decision theory and public policies (nudges).
 I mainly conduct lab and online experiments, and I program them with oTree.

 Motto